Joint PhD Fellowship Program in cooperation with the Department of Medieval Studies/Cultural Heritage Studies Program

 Sustainable Heritage in a Dynamic Environment: Critical Approaches to the Conservation of Cultural and Natural Heritage

-Central European University (CEU) invites applications for two new and fully funded interdisciplinary Joint PhD Fellowships starting in the 2020/2021 academic year (2020 September).
+Central European University (CEU) invites applications for two new and fully funded interdisciplinary Joint PhD Fellowships starting in the 2020/2021 academic year (2020 September) in Vienna.

 The Joint PhD Fellowship Scheme

 The CEU Joint PhD Fellowship Scheme entails co-supervision by faculty members from the Department of Environmental Sciences and Policy and Cultural Heritage Studies Program of the Department of Medieval Studies.
 Two Fellowships are available: one for the PhD program in Environmental Sciences and Policy and one for the PhD program in Late Antique, Medieval and Early Modern Studies with a focus on Cultural Heritage Studies.The PhD students will follow a curriculum that includes courses from both departments and the related academic fields being geared towards their acquiring cross-disciplinary training and expertise.

 Enrollment and Funding

 Selected applicants will receive a fully funded standard CEU PhD Scholarship.
 In addition to these standard scholarships, the selected PhD students will be eligible for the additional funding CEU routinely provides for PhD students.